-Either the cobas[°] p 680 instrument, or cobas[°] Synergy software with the Hamilton MICROLAB[°] STAR/STARlet can be used as an optional instrument with the cobas[°] 6800/8800 Systems for automated pipetting and pooling of aliquots of multiple primary samples into one pooled sample.
+The cobas p 680 instrument is an optional component of the cobas[®] 6800/8800 Systems used for automated pipetting and pooling of aliquots of multiple primary samples into one pooled sample.
+Refer to the cobas p 680 instrument Operator's Manual for more information.